 When users of Jet Hub want to access data sources that require user-specific login credentials, they must - at least once - access the data source settings through the Jet Excel add-in.

-This applies to any Dynamics GP, Jet Data Warehouse, Universal, Cube (over IIS), Jet Remote Data Service, Dynamics NAV Web Services, or Dynamics NAV SQL Server data source.
+This applies to any Dynamics GP, Jet Data Warehouse, Cube (over IIS), Jet Remote Data Service, Dynamics NAV Web Services, or Dynamics NAV SQL Server data source.

 The system administrator has set the Scopes for this data source connection to require that each user provide their own - user-specific - user name and password.